 Workplace leaders are feeling the brunt

 Of course, workplace leaders have been prioritizing employee mental health for decades.
-But it is garnering critical new attention in the aftermath of the COVID-19 pandemic — as evidenced by multiple studies.
+But multiple studies show that it is garnering critical new attention in the aftermath of the COVID-19 pandemic.

 According to a Corporate Wellness Magazine survey of more than 1,000 full-time employees and 250 employee benefits leaders across the U.S., organizations know the greater need for workforce mental health resources and support and consider it a priority.